Animal Welfare Act 1999

 You could also call this:

-"Hurting animals on purpose is against the law and can lead to big fines or even jail."
+"Hurting animals on purpose can lead to big fines or jail time."

-If you recklessly ill-treat an animal, you can commit an offence.
-This happens if the animal is permanently disabled, dies, or is in so much pain that it needs to be put down to end its suffering.
+You can commit an offence if you recklessly ill-treat an animal.
+This means the animal might be permanently disabled, die, or be in so much pain that it needs to be put down.
 You can also commit an offence if the animal is seriously injured or impaired.
-You are seriously injuring or impairing an animal if the injury involves prolonged pain and suffering, a substantial risk of death, loss of a body part, or permanent loss of a bodily function, and the animal needs treatment from a veterinarian.
-If you commit this offence, you can be liable for imprisonment or a fine, depending on whether you are an individual or a company, and the punishment can be imprisonment for up to 3 years or a fine of up to $75,000 for an individual, or a fine of up to $350,000 for a company.
+This can happen if the animal is in prolonged pain, has a substantial risk of death, loses a body part, or has a permanent loss of a bodily function, and needs a vet's treatment.
+If you commit this offence, you can be liable for imprisonment or a fine.
+The fine can be up to $75,000 for an individual or $350,000 for a company.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.